-Concern: Comments varied between requests for the plan to allow aircraft landing strips and access by aircraft to those that stated aircraft landing strips are not a suitable use and should not be allowed.
+Concern: Comments varied between requests for the plan to allow airfields and access by aircraft to those that stated airfields are not a suitable use and should not be allowed.
 Various plan components were suggested, some to provide additional objectives, standards, and guidelines to accompany the three draft plan airfield plan components.
-Some examples of suggested plan component modification or addition included clarifying that helicopter use is appropriate for search and rescue, restrictions on aerial sightseeing tours, specific airfield design and maintenance direction, and stand-alone airfield desired conditions to guide future establishment of national forest access by aircraft.
-Comment also stated that the environmental impact statement did not provide sufficient analysis of environmental impact of airstrips, and recommended analysis language.
+Some examples of suggested plan component modifications or additions included clarifying that helicopter use is appropriate for search and rescue, restrictions on aerial sightseeing tours, specific airfield design and maintenance direction, and stand-alone airfield desired conditions to guide future establishment of national forest access by aircraft.
+Comment also stated that the environmental impact statement did not provide sufficient analysis of environmental impact of airfields, and recommended analysis language.

-Response: Public airstrips are an appropriate use of National Forest System lands, when consistent with land allocation desired conditions.
-The preferred alternative allows airstrips in certain locations, subject to permitting by the Forest Service.
-Analysis of impacts of a specific airstrip proposal would occur at the project level.
+Response: Public airfields are an appropriate use of National Forest System lands, when consistent with plan land allocation desired conditions.
+The preferred alternative allows airfields in certain locations, subject to permitting by the Forest Service.
+Analysis of impacts of a specific airfield proposal would occur at the project level.
 Search and rescue helicopter operations are covered by policy and do not need to be repeated in land management plans.
 The Federal Aviation Administration oversees airspace.
 Thus, the revised plan can only address landing and take-off of aircraft on National Forest System lands; the Forest Service cannot regulate sightseeing tours over the national forest.

-No changes were made to AIRFIELDS plan components.
-Although some comments find the airfield section insufficient because it does not include airfield-specific desired conditions, the integrated plan content as a whole complies with the Planning Rule and adequately provides guidance for aircraft use and access on the Custer Gallatin.
-The Roads and Trails Introduction specifies airfields as part of the transportation system, and Roads and Trails desired condition FW-DC-RT-01 addresses the transportation system as a whole.
+Some comments find the airfield section insufficient because it does not include airfield-specific desired conditions.
+However, the integrated plan content, as a whole, complies with the Planning Rule and adequately provides guidance for aircraft use and access on the Custer Gallatin.
+The Roads and Trails Introduction specifies airfields as part of the transportation system.
+For added clarification, the Introduction to the AIRFIELDS section was modified to refer to the desired conditions under the Roads and Trails and the General Recreation sections.
 Plan components for one topic can be nested under desired conditions of another topic.
-However, the Introduction to the AIRFIELDS section has been modified to refer to the desired conditions under Roads and Trails and General Recreation for added clarification.
+In addition, guidelines FW-GDL-RT-03, 06, and 10 specifically apply to airfields.
+Because public recreational airfields are considered part of the transportation system, plan guidance for the transportation system or infrastructure, such as FW-DC-RT-01 and 02 and FW-GDL-RT-11, also apply to new airfield proposals.
+Standard FW-STD-AIRFIELDS-02 was also modified in response to objections to broaden the partnership direction for potential new recreational airfields, and the standard was clarified to apply to designated aircraft landing and take-off locations.